neuronetio/gantt-elastic/README.md

 ##### :star2: Give it a star if you want more activity in this repo, thanks!

 ### install
-`npm install --save elastigantt` or download zip from github
+`npm install --save gantt-elastic` or download zip from github

 ### standalone usage (more info / documentation soon)